LifeLock vs. IdentityIQ 2026: Which Service Provides Better Protection?

 If you discover your identity has been stolen, LifeLock offers between $1.05 and $3 million in identity theft restoration insurance and stolen funds reimbursement depending on your plan tier.
 It also has U.S.-based restoration specialists to assist with identity theft complications.

-While LifeLock provides many valuable features, it can be expensive, especially for the Ultimate Plus plans with more features or if you’re protecting multiple people.
+While LifeLock provides many valuable features, it can be expensive, particularly if you need the features exclusive to the Total plan.

 Comparatively, IdentityIQ's plans are generally more affordable but don't have as many monitoring services.
 Its notifications are similar to LifeLock's, and its Secure Max plan offers monthly access to credit reports, scores, and a credit score simulator.